mlh123/BlogPostings/_posts/2021-03-06-recipe-books-are-they-popular.md

 Today's conversation of choice is generating an idea for your reci-**bee** book.

+Fun fact of the week: Honey bees can fly up to 15 miles per hour, they're the athletes of honey.

 Inspiration can turn up in the unlikeliest of places, from a simple walk through a meadow to being chased down a rickety old bridge by a lion.

 You may think: this meadow has a pungent smell, maybe I should make a cookbook book filled with stinky recipes to try out.